Elementary Program

 Notes

-Employment Assistance - Spring Valley Montessori Teacher Education Program receives many inquiries about teaching, teaching assistant, and internship positions.
+Employment Assistance - Montessori Institute for Teacher Education at Spring Valley receives many inquiries about teaching, teaching assistant, and internship positions.
 These notices are posted in the classroom.
-Recommendations about the training students are offered, but Spring Valley Montessori Education Program does not guarantee employment or placement.
+Recommendations about the training students are offered, but the Montessori Institute for Teacher Education does not guarantee employment or placement.

 This School is licensed under Chapter 28C.10 RCW; inquiries or complaints regarding this or any other private vocational school may be made to the: